Average Weather at Las Cruces International Airport New Mexico, United States

 To characterize how pleasant the weather is at Las Cruces International Airport throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Las Cruces International Airport for general outdoor tourist activities are from mid May to early July and from mid August to early October, with a peak score in the first week of June.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Las Cruces International Airport for general outdoor tourist activities are from early May to early July and from mid August to early October, with a peak score in the first week of June.

 For each hour between 8:00 AM and 9:00 PM of each day in the analysis period (1980 to 2016), independent scores are computed for perceived temperature, cloud cover, and total precipitation.
 Those scores are combined into a single hourly composite score, which is then aggregated into days, averaged over all the years in the analysis period, and smoothed.